Joseph-Dibi/EventTrackerProject/README.md

 ### Why this project?

 The purpose of this project was to demonstrate our ability to build a full-stack web application with full Crud implementation.
-It really showed how far our skills had come in the four months speant learning at Skill Distillery Bootcamp.
+It really showed how far our skills had come in the four months spent learning at Skill Distillery Bootcamp.
 Prior to this project, we had been building either back-end or front-end projects and one full-stack group project.
 This was the first full-stack application that I created on my own.

 ### What is Event Tracker?